Sr. User/Design Researcher / Information Architect Specialist

 The NS Model is a significant component to user-centered design for digital design products (Websites).
 Navigational Systems designed properly enable end users instant access of information on Websites.

-Design Navigational Systems for Quick Access
+Allow for Quick Access

 Websites on the World Wide Web provide instant access of information to the end user (provided that the end user has instant Internet access).
 Since the point of having documentation online is for “immediate informational gratification,” the end user must be able to retrieve the information from Websites.